Jamiat-e Islami

-Jamayat-E-Islami (also rendered as Jamiat-e-Islami and Jamiati Islami; د افغانستان اسلامي جمعیت), sometimes shortened to Jamiat, is a predominantly Tajik political party in Afghanistan.
-It was originally formed as a student political society at Kabul University.
+Jamiat-e-Islami (also rendered as Jamiati Islami; د افغانستان اسلامي جمعیت), sometimes shortened to Jamiat, is a predominantly Afghan Tajik political party and former paramilitary organisation in Afghanistan.
+It was the largest functioning paramilitary in Afghanistan, with 5,000 cadres and 30,000 supporters, and was originally formed as a student political society at Kabul University.
 It has a communitarian ideology based on Islamic law.
-During the Soviet–Afghan War and the following Afghan Civil War against the communist government, Jamiat-e Islami was one of the most powerful of the Afghan mujahideen groups.
-Burhanuddin Rabbani led the party (including its predecessors) from 1968 to 2011, and served as President of the Islamic State of Afghanistan from 1992 to 2001, on exile from 1996.
+During the Soviet–Afghan War and the subsequent First Afghan Civil War against the communist government, Jamiat-e Islami was one of the most powerful of the Afghan mujahideen groups.
+Burhanuddin Rabbani led the party (including its predecessors) from 1968 to 2011, and served as President of the Islamic State of Afghanistan from 1992 to 2001, in exile from 1996.

 History

 Early years

 Jamiat "emerged" in 1972 from among "the informal Islamist groupings that had existed since the 1960s".
 Led by Burhanuddin Rabbani, a professor of Islamic theology at Kabul University, it was inspired by Abul A'la Maududi and his Jamaat-e-Islami Pakistan.
 When Rabbani's arrest was ordered by Mohammad Daoud Khan in 1973, it was to Pakistan that Rabbani fled, and Jamaat-e-Islami who initially hosted him there.
 (Later Jamait lost the backing of Jamaat-e-Islami to the more purist Hezb-i Islami.)

 In Pakistan, Professor Rabbani gathered important people and continued to build the party.
 Sayed Noorullah Emad, who was then a young Muslim at Kabul University became its general secretary and, later, its deputy chief.
-Some of its prominent commanders included Ustad Zabihullah, Ahmad Shah Massoud, Ismail Khan, Atta Muhammad Nur, Mullah Naqib and Dr. Fazlullah.
+Some of its prominent commanders included Ustad Zabihullah], Gulbadin Hekmatyar, Ahmad Shah Massoud, Ismail Khan, Atta Muhammad Nur, Mullah Naqib and Dr. Fazlullah.
 Ahmad Shah Massoud directed the military wing of the party.